IBM/IBMWeatherGen/README.md

 ## References

-Kindly contemplate referencing this works in case you make use of the weather generator:
+We have employed this implementation for conducting experiments detailed in our paper:

 - Jorge Luis Guevara Diaz, Maria Garcia, Priscilla Avegliano, et al. *Direct Sampling for Extreme Events Generation and Spatial Variability Enhancement of Weather Generators*.
 Authorea.
 December 02, 2022.

+To enhance your understanding, we recommend exploring the following references:

 - Steinschneider, Scott et al. "A semiparametric multivariate, multisite weather generator with low-frequency variability for use in climate risk assessments."
 DOI: [10.1002/wrcr.20528](https://doi.org/10.1002/wrcr.20528) (2013).

-Enhance your understanding with these references:

 - Apipattanavis, Somkiat et al. "A semiparametric multivariate and multisite weather generator."
 DOI: [10.1029/2006WR005714](https://doi.org/10.1029/2006WR005714) (2007).